 When Albert Cashier died, he was buried in the uniform he had kept intact all those years and his tombstone was inscribed ‘Albert D. J. Cashier, Co.
 G, 95 Ill.
 Inf.’.
 It took nine years for Cashier’s executor, W. J. Singleton, to track Cashier’s identity back to his birth name of Jennie Hodgers.
 In the 1970’s, a second tombstone, inscribed with both of his names, was placed beside the first.

 12-25-1972 Staceyann Chin – Born in Jamaica, she now lives in Brooklyn, New York City, New York.
 She is a spoken-word poet, performing artist, and LGBT rights political activist.
 Her work has been published in the New York Times, the Washington Post, the Pittsburgh Daily, and she has been featured on 60 Minutes.
 She was also on The Oprah Winfrey Show, where she shared her struggles growing up as a gay person in Jamaica.
-She is of Chinese-Jamaican and Afro-Jamaican descent.
+She is of Chinese and African descent.
 In 2009, Chin published her autobiographical novel, The Other Side of Paradise: A Memoir.

 12-25-1911 – 05-31-2010 Louise Bourgeois – She was a French-American artist and a straight ally of the LGBT community.
 Best known for her large-scale sculpture and installation art (three dimensional), Bourgeois was also a prolific painter and printmaker.
 Themes of her work included the family, sexuality, the body, as well as death, and the subconscious.
 She was not affiliated with an art movement but her work fits in with Surrealism and Feminist art.
 She was married to Robert Goldwater, an American art historian, and had two children.
 The couple also adopted a child from France.
 In 2010, Bourgeois used her art to speak up for LGBT equality.
 She created the piece “I Do,” depicting two flowers growing from one stem, to benefit the nonprofit organization Freedom to Marry.
 Bourgeois said, “Everyone should have the right to marry.
 To make a commitment to love someone forever is a beautiful thing.”
 In 1993 she had created artwork for the AIDS activist group ACT UP.